FALL SEMESTER IN DUBLIN SPECIFICS

 BAYLOR TRADITIONS ABROAD: Throughout their time in Dublin, students will experience Baylor traditions such as Chapel, Dr. Pepper Hour, and football game watch parties.
 They'll also have opportunities for two group trips.
 Family may decide to visit just remember you will need to work that around your academic comitments.

-GROUP TRIPS & TRAVEL: The program will provide one or two overnight trips to different areas of Ireland.
+GROUP TRIPS & TRAVEL: The program will provide two overnight trips to different areas of Ireland.
 More information will be provided closer to departure.
-For the safety of our small group, individual travel outside of the country will be permitted on a per-situation basis.
+For the safety of our small group, individual travel outside of the country will be permitted but must be documented, and trip leaders must be aware ahead of time.

 RETURNING HOME: In January, students will have a re-entry orientation in Waco before Spring classes start.
 Students will also have on-campus housing assignments waiting for them.
 They'll have the opportunity to join organizations and participate in Greek recruitment in January.